PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Introduction

 \section{Introduction}

 Precipitation forecasting~\citep{sonderby2020metnet,espeholt2022deep} refers to the problem of providing a forecast of the rainfall intensity based on radar echo maps, rain gauge, and other observation data as well as the Numerical Weather Prediction (NWP) models~\citep{shi2017deep}.
 Accurate rainfall forecasts can guide people to make optimal decisions in production and life.
-The frequency and intensity of rainfall varies based on geography.
 Though the occurrence of extreme precipitation events is relatively infrequent, they can lead to adverse impacts on both agricultural production and community well-being ~\citep{de2021rainbench}.

-At present, the most accurate forecasting system is the Numerical Weather Prediction (NWP) method~\citep{bi2023accurate}, which represents atmospheric states as discretized grids and numerically solves partial differential equations that describe the transition between those states.
-NWP predictions cover a wide range of variables.
-Each of them provides information about meteorological states (wind speed, temperature, pressure, etc.) and surface states (water vapor on the surface, snow amount, etc.), presenting a multidimensional description of the atmospheric state.

 In the past few years, geoscience has begun to use deep learning to better exploit spatial and temporal structures in the data.
-Studies are beginning to apply combined convolutional–recurrent approaches to geoscientific problems such as precipitation nowcasting ~\citep{shi2015convolutional,wang2017predrnn,shi2017deep}.
-Precipitation nowcasting is mainly based on data-driven extrapolation and lacks physics-based modeling~\citep{kim2022benchmark}.
-Despite continuous efforts to directly enhance global weather forecasting ~\citep{lam2022graphcast,bi2023accurate,chen2023fengwu,chen2023fuxi} with deep learning methods, on the NWP side, post-processing methods can be developed to alleviate the predictable biases of NWP models.
+Comparing to directly extrapolating rainfall field with convolutional–recurrent approaches ~\citep{shi2015convolutional,wang2017predrnn,shi2017deep}, which is mainly based on data-driven extrapolation and lacks physics-based modeling~\citep{kim2022benchmark}, post-processing NWP rainfall prediction provides more physically-consistent results.
 Combining AI-based and NWP methods can bring about both strengths for a stronger performance~\citep{bi2023accurate}.

-For the post-processing task, NWP predictions are fed to a deep learning model which is trained to output refined precipitation forecasts.
-Rainfall station observations are used as ground truth.
-In a nutshell, the overall goal is to post-process the predictions from NWP using deep models, under the supervision of rainfall station observations.
+For the post-processing task, NWP predictions are fed to a deep learning model which is trained to output refined precipitation forecasts, while rainfall station observations are used as ground truth.
+In a nutshell, the overall task is to post-process the predictions from NWP with deep models, under the supervision of rainfall observations.

 However, Post-NWP optimization poses several distinct challenges that distinguish it from typical weather forecasting optimization problems and computer vision tasks.
+(1) The absence of a unified benchmark hindering cross-model evaluation; (2) The uncertainty of variable selection and modeling arises from the spatial dependencies and diverse statistical properties of atmospheric variables; (3) The existing significant data imbalance, i.e., light rain and heavy rain, makes the task harder to implement.